 After spending a day learning more about your industry and how to market yourself, today is the day you learn more about yourself.
 During Development Day, you'll need to identify your strengths and how they will help you reach your goals.
 You'll also be developing the personal brand that you will launch.

 One of the most important things you can develop is a solid bio that can be used consistently across social media and your online presence.
 You should have a short bio for character-limiting sites like Twitter, a 200-300 word bio for your resume or LinkedIn profile summary, and a long bio for an About Me page on a website or one-page professional bio.

 Your bio should be a condensed version of your Branding Statement (Need help?
 Branding Statement Cheat Sheet is a great guide!).
 Here are the questions to consider when drafting your bios:

 - What top personal and/or professional experiences define you?

 - What emotion do you want others to feel when they see your strengths at work or interact with you?

 Once you've developed your answers, tie it all together to tell your personal brand story.
-End your elevator pitch or bio with your goals are and how they match up with what you're currently doing or pursuing.
+Include your career goals in your Branding Statement by addressing who your ideal employer is.